Face the Nation: Under Schieffer

 In 1991, Bob Schieffer took over as moderator for Lesley Stahl, who as previously mentioned, held the position for eight years.
 Under Schieffer, ratings boomed and the program extended its half-hour time frame to a full one hour.
 Ratings soared to over 3 million viewers every Sunday, as Face the Nation surpassed all competitors in the ratings.
 Schieffer won numerous awards with the program, including two Emmy's for Outstanding News Discussion & Analysis, an Edward R. Murrow Award, and the Overseas Press Club Award.

-In July 2011, Face the Nation became the last Sunday morning talk program to begin broadcasting in high definition (leaving only CBS' overnight news program Up to the Minute as the only American news program on the major broadcast networks and cable news channels that continued to broadcast in standard definition, until it converted to HD in late November 2012).
+In July 2011, Face the Nation became the last Sunday morning talk program to begin broadcasting in high definition (leaving CBS' overnight news program Up to the Minute as the only American news program on the major broadcast networks and cable news channels that continued to broadcast in standard definition, until it converted to HD in late November 2012).
 Another big change came for the program in December 2011, when they permanently extended the half-hour broadcast to a full hour.
 The move came after Face the Nation's competitors, NBC's Meet the Press, ABC's This Week, and Fox News Sunday, all extended their programs to one-hour.
 The delay came from dispute among the network's affiliate stations.